The great debate: Is 'female architect' an offensive title?

 Then I got a call from the US: "Will you bring it over here?"
 Then China.
 It became a global snowball.
 It traveled for six years.
 Whenever I say "great women" or "great black or ethnic minorities" I'm giving special emphasis because they've had to work harder to get there.
 We need exhibitions like this, because it's still not a level playing field.

 DM: Being named on Dezeen's list of "Inspirational female architects and designers" was very flattering.
-But we're at a great point now where we need to push women in(to the mainstream).
+But we're at a great point now where we need to push women (into the mainstream).

 There's a new understanding.
-When Alejandro Aravena's opening panel, "Meetings on Architecture: Infrastructure", at the 2016 Venice Architecture Bienale included only men, there was a real, negative reaction.
+When Alejandro Aravena's opening panel, "Meetings on Architecture: Infrastructure," at the 2016 Venice Architecture Bienale included only men, there was a real, negative reaction.
 We should insist in being in the main exhibition.
 Being on the panel.

 AB: What I liked about that, Dorte, was that the objections on Twitter were largely from men.
 And the Venice Architecture Bienale next year, of course, is going to be curated by Yvonne (Farrell) and Shelley (McNamara) of Grafton Architects Dublin: two female Irish architects.